ArduPilot/ardupilot_wiki/plane/source/docs/geofencing.rst

 boundary you are able to take control again, and you need to tell the APM that you want to take control.
 You can do that in one of 3 ways:

-#. changing modes using the APM mode switch on your transmitter, or
+#. changing modes using the mode switch on your transmitter, or
    changing modes via the Mission Planner GCS (e.g., change from GUIDED mode to AUTO mode).
 #. disabling and re-enabling geo-fencing using the rc